d-rideout/MeleeWizard/doc/HouseRules.md

 real extended campaign, which has play time outside of battles, you should not use the 'time xp' awarded by `mewcosq` anyway -- keep track of the wallclock time separately.)

+### Sprinting
+Turning around is expensive, and not recommended when fleeing a deadly foe.
+I am going to rule that any figure can eek out an additional hex of MA in exchange for facing in the direction of the last hex of movement at the end of its movement.
+(Do other games have something like this, for running figures?)

 ---